Katherine928/graphql-movie-app/README.md

-# graphql-movie-app
+# Graphql-movie-app

-Project Name is a Java Spring Boot application that demonstrates the usage of GraphQL for building a GraphQL API.
+Graphql-movie-app is a Java Spring Boot application that demonstrates the usage of GraphQL for building a GraphQL API.

 ## Features